 This post may contain affiliate links which won’t change your price but will share some commission.

-Oven Roasted Chicken Legs – either thighs, drumsticks, or even whole; can be the easiest dinner one can make when the time is scarce.
-5 minutes prep time is all you’ll need.Â
+Oven Roasted Chicken Legs – either thighs, drumsticks, or even whole; can be the easiest dinner when you are short of time.
+Five minutes of prep time is all you’ll need; the oven does the rest.

 This post may contain affiliate links.
 You can read my disclosure policy HERE.

-- When it comes to legs, should I use thighs, drumsticks or whole legs?
+- When it comes to legs, should I use thighs, drumsticks, or whole legs?

 - How long does it take to prep the chicken ready for the oven?